BudiartoSalim/ts-dg-explorer-server/README.md

 Game concept will be auto-battle dungeon crawler with permadeath concept for characters.
 Players in concept will act as if they're a guild, able to assign characters they own to a party of 4 to explore dungeons.

+This repository is for the server part of the project.
+Client repository will be added later after the backend basic functions are ready.

 # PLANNED ENDPOINTS
 - Register (Google Sign In?)
 - Login